Partially symmetric monomial codes: Abstract

 \section{Abstract}

 A framework of monomial codes is considered, which includes linear codes generated by the evaluation of certain monomials.
-Polar and Reed-Muller codes are the two best-known representatives of such codes, which can be considered as two extreme cases from a certain point of view.
+Polar and Reed-Muller codes are the two best-known representatives of such codes and can be considered as two extreme cases.
+Reed-Muller codes have a large automorphism group but their low-complexity maximum likelihood decoding still remains an open problem.
+On the other hand, polar codes have much less symmetries but admit the efficient near-ML decoding.

-We introduce a new family of codes, partially symmetric codes.
-Partially symmetric monomial codes have a smaller group of automorphisms than RM codes and are in some sense "between" Reed-Muller and polar codes.
+We study the dependency between the code symmetries and the decoding efficiency.
+We introduce a new family of codes, partially symmetric monomial codes.
+These codes have a smaller group of symmetries than the Reed-Muller codes and are in this sense "between" RM and polar codes.
 A lower bound on their parameters is introduced along with the explicit construction which achieves it.
-Structural properties of these codes are demonstrated and it is shown that in some cases partially monomial codes also have a recursive structure.
+Structural properties of these codes are demonstrated and it is shown that they often have a recursive structure.